As an Amazon Associate we earn from qualifying purchases.

 A lemon and capers pasta sauce is a light, tangy sauce that works well on linguini-style pastas.

-Our lemon caper pasta sauce is based on the pan sauce that sometimes accompanies chicken piccata.
+My lemon caper pasta sauce is based on the pan sauce that sometimes accompanies chicken piccata.
 Chicken piccata isn’t even always served with pasta but when it is, the pan sauce is ladled onto the pasta rather than making a second sauce.

-From that baseline, we use chicken broth to impart body, pasta water to give texture and replicate the starch that would have been in the pan sauce, and then lemon and capers are a 1:1 with a piccata.
+From that baseline, I use chicken broth to impart body, pasta water to give texture and replicate the starch that would have been in the pan sauce, and then lemon and capers are a 1:1 with a piccata.

 The Challenge with Lemon and Capers Pasta Sauce